sachinbisen/AgriStore-Equipment-Rental-System/README.md

 # AgriStore – Smart Equipment Rental & Inventory System

 ## 📌 Project Overview
-AgriStore is a **Salesforce-powered agriculture equipment rental and inventory management system** designed to help farmers access machinery at affordable costs while enabling equipment owners to earn from underutilized assets.
+AgriStore is a **Salesforce-powered agriculture equipment rental and inventory management system** designedFFFFFF to help farmers access machinery at affordable costs while enabling equipment owners to earn from underutilized assets.

 The system streamlines equipment bookings, payments, and inventory monitoring while providing dashboards for managers to track usage, demand, and revenue.